Latvia - Market OverviewLatvia - Market Overview

 Foreign and domestic investments in Latvia are treated equally under the law.

-According to the European Commission, Latvia’s GDP grew by 2.0 percent in 2016 and is forecast to grow by 3.2 percent in 2017.
-(European Commission - Latvia)
+According to the European Commission, Latvia’s GDP grew by 4.8 percent in 2018 and is forecast to grow by 3.1 percent in 2019.

-According to the U.S. Census Bureau’s Foreign Trade Division, in 2016, the main exports to Latvia from the United States were computer and electronic products, alcoholic beverages, and machinery.
+According to the U.S. Census Bureau’s Foreign Trade Division, the main exports to Latvia from the United States in 2018 were civilian aircraft, computer and electronic products, and alcoholic beverages.

 Latvia Trade Development and Promotion